ZimmermanGroup/ZStruct/README.md

 ## Overview

-ZStruct is a package for automated reaction discovery developed in c++.
+ZStruct is a package for automated reaction discovery developed in C++.

 For more information, check out the wiki page (somewhat out of date but hopefully still useful): https://github.com/ZimmermanGroup/ZStruct/wiki